Algebraic K-theory of the infinite place: Generalized rings

+be the free $R$-module of rank $\sharp S$, where $S$ is any set.
+The addition and multiplication on $R$ turn this into an (algebraic) monad which is commutative iff $R = R(1)$ is [3.4.8].
+Indeed, the required map \eqn \mylabel{eqn_R1} R(1) \x R(1) \r R(1) \xeqn is just the multiplication in $R$, while the addition is reformulated as

+Note that \refeq{R1} is required to exist for any monad, so multiplication is in a sense more fundamental than addition, which requires the particular element $(1, 1) \in R(2)$ [3.4.9].

-for each $n \geq 0$.
-The addition and multiplication on $R$ turn this into an (algebraic) monad which is commutative iff $R = R(1)$ is.
-This defines a functor from commutative rings to generalized rings, which is easily seen to be fully faithful: images of column vectors $x \in R(n)$ are uniquely determined by the values on its entries.
+Reinterpreting a ring as a monad in this way defines a functor from commutative rings to generalized rings, which is easily seen to be fully faithful: given two classical rings $R$, $R'$, and a map of monads, i.e., a collection of maps $R(n) = R^n \r R'(n) = R'^n$, one checks that the maps for $n \geq 2$ are determined by $R \r R'$.
 In the same vein, $R$-modules in the classical sense are equivalent to $R$-modules (in the generalized sense).
 Henceforth, we will therefore not distinguish between classical commutative rings and their associated generalized rings.